The History of Hardwood FlooringJanuary 26, 2021

 Like so many aspects of design, popular hardwood flooring styles have changed drastically over the years.
 In the 18th century, many people began to paint their flooring as they would their walls and ceilings (staining and varnish wouldn’t become popular until the late 19th century).
 These decoratively painted wood floors ranged from monochrome to fanciful designs such as diamond or checkerboard patterns, making for a memorable timestamp in the history of hardwood flooring.
 Because of the low quality of the wood in most of the homes during this time, painting was a relatively easy and inexpensive way to upgrade the look of your home.
-If you were part of the wealthy elite, however, you might have been able to invest in parquet flooring, similar to the Versailles style mentioned earlier.

 Colors in a hand-painted floor were cued by the original jadeite-green glass wall tiles.

 For a compass rose, paint reproduces the look of inlaid wood species.